antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Go the main screen and select the geneset correlation module.
 In the next screen select for the Geneset (source) in the Community genesets > student > main > APC activated (click the green confirm button) and for Geneset (target) select the collection of broad 2023 Hallmark genesets.

-Q: Which pathway do you expect to pop-up as a result of this test.
+Q: Which pathway do you expect to pop-up as a result of this test?